 Seven directors are elected by our members from candidates who are identified and assessed through a search process.
 The search process includes engaging named Community Nominators which include:

 - The Board of Trade of the City of Brampton

 - The Board of Trade of the City of Mississauga

 - Institute of Chartered Accountants of Ontario

-Five directors are municipal members.
-Municipal members are identified from the following municipalities served by Pearson:
+Five directors are elected by our members from candidates nominated by Municipalities.
+The following municipalities served by Pearson nominate directors:

 - City of Toronto

-Each municipality can provide the names of up to three candidates on a rotating basis.
-The board then selects one of the three candidates for the available director position.
-The Government of Canada is also entitled to nominate two members, and the Province of Ontario can nominate one member, all of whom are directors.
+Prior to the end of the term of a Member nominated by a municipality, the relevant municipality is entitled to provide the names of up to three candidates.
+The Government of Canada is also entitled to nominate two individuals, and the Province of Ontario can nominate one individual.